CarlosCastill/carloscastill.github.io/_posts/2020-07-21-TweetAnalysis.md

 ![alt]({{ site.url }}{{ site.baseurl }}/images/TwitAna/TA2.png)

-Tweets may be Liked or Retweeted, which can be visualized in the following graph through the time.
+It is also interesting how the Tweets are Liked or Retweeted  through the time, which can be visualized in the following graph.

 ```python